NJ State Senator Joe Vitale (D-Middlesex) has introduced two bills into the New Jersey State Senate focused on medical cannabis affordability.

 “I was the sponsor of the medical cannabis bill in the Senate at the time,” he noted.
 “We were kind of confounded with affordability.”

-Vitale said he is concerned that the existing medical cannabis dispensaries will be hurt or focus on adult-use cannabis soon at the expense of patients.
+Vitale said he is concerned the existing medical cannabis dispensaries will be hurt or focus on adult-use cannabis soon at the expense of patients.
 Thus, he wants to make medical cannabis more affordable.

 Vitale is sponsoring S 313, “Allows costs of medical cannabis to be reimbursed by Catastrophic Illness in Children Relief Fund, PAAD, Senior Gold and VCCO.”

-Under the bill, the cost of medical cannabis and medical cannabis products would be eligible for reimbursement through the Catastrophic Illness in Children Relief Fund, the Pharmaceutical Assistance to the Aged and Disabled program, the Senior Gold Prescription Discount Program, and the Criminal Injuries Compensation Act of 1971.
+The cost of medical cannabis and medical cannabis products would be eligible for reimbursement through the Catastrophic Illness in Children Relief Fund, the Pharmaceutical Assistance to the Aged and Disabled program, the Senior Gold Prescription Discount Program, and the Criminal Injuries Compensation Act of 1971.

 Senator Patrick Diegnan (D-Middlesex) is also sponsoring S 313.
 There will be a hearing on that bill in Trenton on Thursday morning.